 The most common Chinese words, characters and components for language learners and teachers

 I’ll try to explain why I think that going through such lists is an excellent idea if you do it right and at the right time, and I will also share some thoughts on how to do this without running into some of the problems I did.
 I never expected this, but the day has come when I actually recommend other people to memorise a dictionary!

 Please note that you should only do something like this if you already know the majority of words in the list you want to study.
-If you use the online list I provided above, you can chose your own number.
-If you’ve only studied for a year, choose the 1000 most commonly used characters.
-If you studied for years, choose all 3000.
 It’s up to you, but I would rather aim slightly too low than too high.

 Learning a dictionary isn’t necessarily stupid